 A framework for fairness

-Created in partnership with the International Center for Research on Women and in consultation with civil society, the Gender Equity Framework will help our teams and stakeholders implement measures to improve opportunities and remove barriers for women all over the world.
+Created in partnership with the and in consultation with civil society, the Gender Equity Framework will help our teams and stakeholders implement measures to improve opportunities and remove barriers for women all over the world.
 Measures such as inclusive access to resources, and steps to ensure agency and safety for women across every part of our value chain.

 We’re also committing to work with our suppliers within the next two years to promote the same approach.
 And we’re using our voice to encourage other companies and organisations to apply a gender equity lens to their work too.